 - A Presidential Decree of 2004 required producers to set up battery organisations and achieve a collection rate of 30% by 2006.
 In response, AFIS, the only collective organisation for batteries, was established by battery importers as a non-profit company.
 A new Decree transposed Batteries Directive 2006/66/EC in 2010.
-It initiated a register of battery producers and allowed producers of batteries integrated in EEE to comply through the WEEE organisation, which meant that the weight of batteries placed on the market in EEE was no longer reported from 2011. - From 2010 2012, POM volumes fell by 30% due to the economic crisis, while the collection volume remained stable.
-The 2013 collection rate was 36%, declining slightly to 34% in 2013. - Measures to improve the collection rate may include tighter enforcement on free-riders to increase available funding, improved cooperation with the WEEE organisation to account for more waste batteries removed from WEEE and incentives for municipalities to contribute to collection or awareness creation measures.
+It initiated a register of battery producers and allowed producers of batteries integrated in EEE to comply through the WEEE organisation, which meant that the weight of batteries placed on the market in EEE was no longer reported from 2011. - The collection rate increased strongly from 2005 to 2010 and has since stayed around 35%.
+In 2014, a rate of 36.8% was reached.
+From 2010 2013, POM volumes fell by 30% due to the economic crisis. - Measures to improve the collection rate may include tighter enforcement on free-riders to increase available funding, improved cooperation with the WEEE organisation to account for more waste batteries removed from WEEE and incentives for municipalities to contribute to collection or awareness creation measures.